HaoyuLu1022/Detect-Module-of-BNU-iGEM-2022/README.md

 Basically, it's based on the **Gillespie/SSA algorithm**, which is usually adopted in the fields of computational biology and chemistry, etc. But as the situation in our project is rather complicated (or exactly, "real"), the open-source versions online are mostly not ideal when simulation.
 So I came up with this **MODIFIED** version of Gillespie algorithm

+## Quick Start

+Due to reasons know to all, it's not convenient to download large files from GitHub in China.
+So the much smaller **DetectGUIinstaller_web.exe** is recommended since it doesn't include MATLAB runtime support which will be downloaded and installed in your installation process.

+But if you fail to download the runtime support file, the only option left is **DetectGUIinstaller_mcr.exe**.
+It includes the runtime support files so there is no need to download anything.

+After all packages installed,

+1.   simply click "**Run**" button and start simulation.
+     1. During simulation, click on the plot area on the right panel and you can see the simulated data plotted (may experience some stutters).
+     2. During simulation, if the iterations cost too much time, you can regard that as a bug and click "**Stop**".
+Simulated data won't be saved in this way.
+2. After simulation, the data will be automatically plotted on the right panel.
+3. After simulation, you can click "**Save**" to save the simulation result in a local directory "Detect-Result".
+All data will be stored as a "detect-24h(*).mat" file.
+4. You can click on the "**Clear**" button to clear your plotting.
+5.   **THC start**, **THC end** and **tmesh** are 3 adjustable properties of the simulation system, and are default to 21600s(6h), 43200s(12h) and 84600s(24h) respectively.

 ## Biological Design

 As I'm a student majoring in Computer Science, this is the part that I fail to understand very clearly.
 And I suppose that most of you come here for the code, not the elaborated, boring explanation of how the system works biologically (which could be wrong actually lol).
 So I just post the pathway of the Detect Module.